cs0320-f25/typescript-csv-EmmaZou24/README.md

 - #### 3.
 Overall experience, Bugs encountered and resolved
 #### Errors/Bugs:
+N/A

 #### Tests:
+I included tests to ensure that the parser...
+- Recognizes quoted fields and ignores commas within
+- Recognizes escaped quotes within quoted fields (which use double double-quotes to escape) and represents them using the Typescript method for escaping quotes (using a slash) after parsing
+- Works on empty fields and represents them as an empty string ("").
+I tested this using both the default list of lists return value, and with a schema that would map empty fields to "undefined".
+- Works with a basic tuple schema
+- Throws an appropriate error when passed a schema and a CSV that has fields not following the schema's specifications
+- Works with two different schemas on the same CSV, and returns the appropriate types when parsing
+- Throws an appropriate error when passed a schema with refinements that the CSV fields don't fulfill

 #### How To…
+Run tests with "npm run test".

 #### Team members and contributions (include cs logins):
+N/A

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
+No collaborators (except Copilot)

 #### Total estimated time it took to complete project:
 #### Link to GitHub Repo: